-This walking schedule for beginners is based on doing 90 minutes walking each walk, gradually increasing the effort over the course of 6 weeks.
+This walking schedule for beginners is based on doing 90 minutes walking each week, gradually increasing the effort over the course of 6 weeks.
 It uses intervals at 3 different walking speeds, to help you achieve a higher level of fitness than walking at one speed.
 The walking schedule changes every 2 weeks, so that your fitness will improve over the 6 weeks.

 The 3 different speeds are measured by effort level.